-In 2004, 120 arborists died on the job, according to a report from OSHA.
-These arborists worked for tree companies, landscaping businesses, and some worked privately.
-These statistics also showed much higher fatality rates for veteran arborists, largely because as these professionals gain experience, they often also get riskier jobs.
+According to OSHA (the Occupational Safety and Health Administration) there are over 100 landscape and tree fall fatalities each year.
+These arborists work for tree companies, landscaping businesses, and some work privately.
+These statistics also show much higher fatality rates for veteran arborists, largely because as these professionals gain experience, they often also get riskier jobs.
 Trees are staggeringly heavy - a fully grown tree can weigh 10 tons or more.
 Arborists face great risk of injury from tree branches or falling tree trunks, as well.

 Perhaps you have a tree trimming business, or you help park systems identify threats to their trees and shrubs.
 Or you may work with your local city government to keep municipal trees healthy, trimmed and watered.
 If you manage trees and shrubs professionally, you may need arborist insurance that covers the risks you encounter in your work.

 - Landscape gardening professionals

 While there isn't special arborist or tree trimming insurance for tree care professionals, it is important to assess your specific insurance risks and get the right coverage in place to protect your business investment.

 Here are some of the risks you will need to consider, whether you are just starting up your tree service or you have a well-established company and are re-evaluating your existing coverage:

 - Injury to others due to negligence, equipment malfunction or use of toxic substances such as pesticides

 - Loss, damage or theft of your tools, equipment or vehicles

 - Job-related injury or illness that you or your employees experience